 Master of Library & Information Studies

-The Master of Library & Information Studies (MLIS) information on this page applies to students who entered Master’s program at the School of Information Studies in Fall 2013 or before.
-Students applying for or entering the Masters program in Fall 2014 or after: please refer to the Master of Information Studies (MISt) program pages.
+The Master of Library & Information Studies (MLIS) information on this page applies to students who entered the master’s program at the School of Information Studies in Fall 2013 or before.
+Students applying for or entering the master's program in Fall 2014 or after: please refer to the Master of Information Studies (MISt) program pages.

 The Master of Library & Information Studies (MLIS) degree prepares graduates to work in a wide range of information environments.
 Three streams: Archival Studies, Knowledge Management, and Librarianship enable students to focus on specific areas of interest while completing a core set of required MLIS courses.

 The MLIS degree is awarded after successful completion of the equivalent of 2 academic years of study (48 credits).
 Although the program is normally taken full-time, it may be pursued part-time to be completed within 5 years of initial registration.

 Further information, including links to general university information and regulations may be found on the McGill e-Calendar Master of Library & Information Studies page.

 To provide the intellectual foundation for careers in archival studies, knowledge management and librarianship.

 To foster competencies in managing information and knowledge resources.

 To advocate the ideal of equal access to information.